-At HemoShear we are driven to apply our scientific insights to develop medicines that improve the lives of patients with rare metabolic diseases.
-We are committed to understanding and helping to meet the needs of patients and their families.
+At HemoShear we are driven to apply our scientific insights to develop medicines that improve the lives of patients with rare diseases.
+We are committed to understanding and helping meet the needs of patients and their families.

 HemoShear has developed an experimental drug treatment for MMA and PA called HST5040.
 Our laboratory research shows that HST5040 has the potential to reduce toxins that impact the entire body.
 The drug is designed to be conveniently administered daily at home as a liquid taken either orally or through a gastric feeding tube.

 HemoShear is conducting the HERO (HElp Reduce Organic Acids) clinical study to assess our experimental drug HST5040 in patients with MMA and PA.
 HERO is being conducted with patients aged 2 years and older at select research centers across the United States.

 Information about HERO can be found on the study website or on Clinicaltrial.gov.
 If there is a study site located near you, then you can speak with your physician or contact the site about participating.
 Please sign up if you would like to receive information from HemoShear about our clinical trial or other company developments.

 The clinical study is being conducted at many centers in the United States.
 If there is a study site located near you, then you can speak with your physician or find site contact information on Clinicaltrial.gov.